whiskey-hotel/tennis-court-locator/README.md

 ~~~
 The tensorflow models repository provides a number of pre-trained models from the [COCO 2017 dataset](https://cocodataset.org/#home).
 These pre-trained models can be useful for initializing novel datasets such as mine.

-I downloaded the `SSD MobileNet V2 FPNLite 640x640` model since it appear to have a decent balance of speed `39 ms` and accuracy `28.2 COCO mAP` with image inputs of 640x640.
+I downloaded the `SSD MobileNet V2 FPNLite 640x640` model since it appears to have a decent balance of speed `39 ms` and accuracy `28.2 COCO mAP` with image inputs of 640x640.

 I utilized the pipeline.config file from the pre-trained model and modified a few inputs:
 - I set the number of classes to 1